m13253/dns-over-https/Readme.md

 ### Example configuration: DNS-over-TLS

-There is no native [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) support but you can easily add it via nginx:
+There is no native [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) support, but you can easily add it via nginx:
 ```
 stream {
     server {